CamH04/Enterprise-Project-Group-9/Assignment2/B6 Presentation Documentation and Prototype/prototypes/README.md

 run: start.sh
 (Note)Linux: Make sure to chmod the file (run: chmod +x run.sh)

+To run the site run the run.sh script

 ## APi Docs
 api docs are veiwable at localhost:3000/dev/api-docs when site is running